 The Sonoma-Marin Saving Water Partnership (Partnership) represents 11 water utilities in Sonoma and Marin counties that have joined together to provide regional solutions for water-use efficiency.
 The utilities include the Cities of Santa Rosa, Rohnert Park, Petaluma, Sonoma, Cotati; North Marin, Valley of the Moon and Marin Municipal Water Districts; Town of Windsor, California American Water - Larkfield District and Sonoma County Water Agency (Partners).
 Each of the Partners have water conservation programs that assist customers in reducing their water-use.
 The Partnership was formed to identify and recommend implementation of water-use efficiency projects, and maximize the cost-effectiveness of water-use efficiency programs in our region.

-The Partnership has received national recognition from the U.S. Environmental Protection Agency (EPA) WaterSense program with five awards in four years for continued efforts in promoting water use efficiency in our region and beyond.
+The Partnership has received national recognition from the U.S. Environmental Protection Agency (EPA) WaterSense program for continued efforts in promoting water use efficiency in our region and beyond.
 For three consecutive years (2014-16) the Partnership has been the recipient of the Professional Certifying Partner of the Year award for its work in educating landscape professionals through its WaterSense labeled QWEL professional certification program.
 For two consecutive years (2017-18) the Partnership has been the recipient of the Sustained Excellence Award.

 The QWEL program was developed by Sonoma County Water Agency in partnership with North Coast Chapter of California Landscape Contractors Association, local landscape maintenance contractors, local water retailers and academia in 2007 as a locally focused training program.
 Since 2007, the QWEL program has been adopted by over 20 Professional Certifying Organizations (PCO’s) throughout the US.

 QWEL Professional Certification in Irrigation System Audits

 The Qualified Water Efficient Landscaper professional certification provides landscape professionals with 20 hours of education on local water supply, sustainable landscaping, soils, landscape water budgets, irrigation system components and maintenance, irrigation system audits, and scheduling and controller programming.
 In order to obtain the QWEL certification, an individual must demonstrate their ability to perform an irrigation system audit as well as pass the QWEL exam.
 The list of topics covered in the QWEL curriculum includes: